Killing of Breonna Taylor: Department of Justice charges

 On August 4, 2022, the United States Department of Justice announced that it had indicted three police officers—Kelly Goodlett, Joshua Jaynes and Kyle Meany—on charges of conspiracy, obstruction of justice and civil rights violations for conspiring to mislead the judge who approved the search warrant on Kenneth Walker's house.
 The prosecutors alleged that Jaynes and Meany submitted a falsified affidavit to search Taylor's home ahead of the raid, then worked together to create a "false cover story in an attempt to escape responsibility for their roles in preparing the warrant affidavit that contained false information".
 Jaynes and Meany pled not guilty to the charges on the same day.
 Detective Brett Hankison, one of the officers who participated in the raid, was also charged with civil rights violations.
 On August 23, 2022, Goodlett pleaded guilty to the charges.
 She is expected to testify against the other three accused officers at their upcoming trials.
+In April 2025, Goodlett's sentencing was delayed to February 2026.
+On July 21, 2025, it was reported that Goodlett was scheduled to be sentenced on February 4, 2026.

 Hankison's trial commenced on October 30, 2023; he pleaded not guilty.
 The trial lasted for three weeks and testimony was heard from "around two dozen" witnesses.
 After deliberating for three days, the jury was unable to reach a verdict, and Judge Rebecca Grady Jennings declared a mistrial on November 16.
 It was reported that federal prosecutors planned to retry him.
 The charges against Hankison were refiled in December and the court initially scheduled his new trial to begin on October 14, 2024.

 On August 22, 2024, U.S. District Court Judge Charles Simpson dismissed two felony charges against Jaynes and Meany, for using a dangerous weapon to deprive Taylor of her Fourth Amendment right to be free from unreasonable search.
 Judge Simpson struck the use-of-a-dangerous-weapon language, reducing the charge to a misdemeanor punishable by a fine and/or imprisonment for up to a year.
 The ruling declared that Walker's actions were the legal cause of her death, not a falsified warrant, as federal prosecutors had alleged.
 Judge Simpson refused to dismiss the remaining charges.

 Hankison's retrial began on October 15, 2024.
 The jury was sworn in on October 18, and opening statements and testimony began October 21.